mertkiray/EndtoEnd3DSceneUnderstandingWithAttention/README.md

 You can register a wandb account and login before training by ```wandb login```.
 In case you don't need to visualize the training process, you can put ```WANDB_MODE=dryrun``` before the commands bellow.

-Thanks to the well-structured code of [Total3DUnderstanding](https://github.com/yinyunie/Total3DUnderstanding), we use the same method to manage parameters of each experiment with configuration files (```configs/****.yaml```).
+We manage parameters of each experiment with configuration files (```configs/****.yaml```).
-We first follow [Total3DUnderstanding](https://github.com/yinyunie/Total3DUnderstanding) to pretrain each individual module, then jointly finetune the full model with additional physical violation loss.
+We first follow [Holistic3D](https://github.com/chengzhag/Implicit3DUnderstanding) to pretrain each individual module, then jointly finetune the full model with additional physical violation loss.

 #### Pretraining of Initial Estimation Stage
 We use the [pretrained checkpoint](https://livebournemouthac-my.sharepoint.com/:u:/g/personal/ynie_bournemouth_ac_uk/EWuyQXemB25Gq5ssOZfFKyQBA7w2URXR3HLvjJiKkChaiA?e=0Zk9n0) of [Total3DUnderstanding](https://github.com/yinyunie/Total3DUnderstanding) to load weights for ODN.